Book 12

 A) Answer these questions:

-1. How old was Mary's mother?
+- How old was Mary's mother nearly?

-6. What did Mary tell her mother?
+- What kind of machine did Mary buy for her mother?

 B) Which words in the story mean the opposite of: